Distilleries/Expendable/README.md

 Name | The name use to generate the controllers and other classes (ex: Address, AddressController, AddressForm, AddressDatatable).
 State | The state you want use on your controller Model | The model inject on your controller
-Path repository | Fill it if you want put your class on specific folder (ex: Project, that generate the classes on the folder app/Project).
 Columns | List of columns display on the datatable Fields | The field you want in your form (name:type ex: id:hidden, libelle:text...)